ryskina/personal-website/_pages/about.md

 profile:
   align: right
   image: profile_pic.jpg
-  alt: Maria is standing in front of a window on a cloudy day, smiling at the camera and folding her arms.
-She is wearing a pink shirt and a blue blazer.
+  alt: Maria standing in front of a window on a cloudy day, smiling at the camera and folding her arms.

 news: true  # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"